Peter-Moller/tsm-report/Install.md

 ## Installation:

-1. Download or clone this repository
+1. Download or clone this repository (`git clone https://www.github.com/peter-moller/tsm-report` in a terminal window)
 2. As a convenience: create a symlink to the script somewhere on `$PATH`, like `/usr/local/bin`
 3. Create the directories `/TSM` and `/TSM/DailyReports` and make sure the user who is going to run `tsm-report.sh` can write in those directories.
 In the former directory, payload files are stored, and in the latter, local reports are created daily for the convenience of the user.
 Those files are kept for 30 days
 4. Add the script (or the link) to `cron`, such as `*/10 * * * * /usr/local/bin/tsm-report.sh`.
 This is needed for the auto-update functionality